Resource type -

 Mary Robertson and Debbie Voight discuss factors which may affect a patient's suitability for an insulin pump.

-This is a brief guide to the different types of insulin and how long each type of insulin lasts over a 24-hour period.
+A brief guide to the types of insulin and how long each type of insulin lasts over a 24-hour period.

 This resource will provide information on the best ways to travel with an insulin pump.